Contributors Roger J. Muller, Jr. & Kelsey M. Muller,

 I’ve also tried Lionfish raw Sashimi style in Cuba with Pedro Gonzalez, a PADI Divemaster.
 He filleted the Lionfish underwater after he used his spear gun to shoot each Lionfish.
 Another time I ate Lionfish at the Hyatt in Aruba.
 The hotel Chef was surprised when I walked in with my catch of Lionfish!
 The fish was fried whole, cooked with lemon and lime to make ceviche.
 On this occasion, I had another great Lionfish and lobster dinner with my Aruban friends Norman and Charlotte!
 Interested in cooking your own Lionfish meal?
 One of my favorite ways to eat freshly speared Lionfish is to take the fillets and put them in a pan with butter, salt, pepper, lemon and a little water and cook them for about two minutes on each side.

 As a result of the influx of Lionfish, many countries are just beginning to learn how good Lionfish are to eat.
-In Aruba, Lionfish Trainer, PADI Instructor, and owner of Aruba Scuba Safari, Norman Arends, was the first to find a Lionfish in Aruba in 2009.
+In Aruba, a Lionfish Trainer and PADI Instructor was the first to find a Lionfish in Aruba in 2009.
 He has since won many awards from the government and others for helping the Aruban environment and educating others about the damage the Lionfish is doing to the underwater ecosystem.
 He was one of the first people to introduce Lionfish to the Aruban people at a local monthly marketplace.
-Norman would spear fish all month long, clean them, freeze them and then cut them up into little nuggets and then bring them to the market with a small fryer and serve fried Lionfish nuggets.
+He would spear fish all month long, clean them, freeze them and then cut them up into little nuggets and then bring them to the market with a small fryer and serve fried Lionfish nuggets.
 At the beginning of this venture, many people were scared to eat the Lionfish since they thought the fish were poisonous like blowfish.
 At first, he had a hard time selling any of the nuggets.
 After he started giving samples out though, people tasted how wonderful Lionfish were.
 Ever since, he has sold out every time he has his stand at the market.

 Paving the Way For the Future